denerslemos/CMSSW_basic_instructions/README.md

 # CMS Survival Guide

-This repository was created for people starting to learning CMS SoftWare (CMSSW) tools.
+This repository was created for people starting to learn about CMS tools.
 1. [Setup your LXPLUS area](#setup)
     1. [Some advices](#advices)
 2. [Introduction to CMSSW and tools](#introduction)